Alpha Software Corp., of Burlington, Mass., released a multi-language update to its COVID-19 risk assessment app.

 Aptargroup Inc., of Crystal lake, Ill., submitted an application to the German Federal Institute for Drugs and Medical Devices for emergency use authorization or its Activshield technology for use in disinfecting FFP2 masks.

 Atrion Corp., of Allen, Texas, suspended its 2020 financial guidance, citing risks and uncertainties around the COVID-19 pandemic.

-Sydney-based Beroni Group Ltd. said that, in collaboration with China's Tianjin University, it has discovered 24 types of nanobodies that can be used for the rapid detection and treatment of the SARS-CoV-2 virus.
-The team is now prepared to conduct animal experiments and clinical trials, which are expected to yield results within the next 12 to 18 months, it said.
-The company has also been granted the approval by China’s Ministry of Commerce to export its SARS-CoV-2 IgG/IgM antibody detection kit to overseas countries.
+Beroni Group, of New South Wales, Australia, said it has identified 24 types of nanobodies that can be used for rapid detection and treatment of SARS-CoV-2, the virus that causes COVID-19.
+The company is preparing to conduct animal studies and clinical trials, with results expected in 12-18 months.
+Separately, Beroni said it has been approved by China’s Ministry of Commerce to export its SARS-CoV-2 IgG/IgM antibody detection kit globally.

 Elmwood Park, N.J.-based Bioreference Laboratories Inc., an Opko Health company, reported the launch of COVID-19 antibody screening available to New York residents in partnership with New York City Health and Hospital Corp.
 Testing initially will be performed for 140,000 residents at five locations across all five boroughs, with more testing sites to open in the next several weeks.
 Test results will be available through Bioreference's Patient Portal, accessible by smartphone, tablet, desktop or U.S. Mail and become available within one to three days, on average.

 Atlanta-based Cryolife Inc. has begun enrolling patients in its PROACT Xa clinical trial, a prospective, randomized study to assess whether patients with an On-X mechanical aortic valve can be maintained safely and effectively on axipaban rather than warfarin.